Zhangjiakou Hebei, China Travel Guide

 Opportunities for cultural immersion through performances, local interactions, plus heritage crafts.

-The "Tree Flower" (打树花, Dǎ Shù Huā) performance in Nuanquan Ancient Town is a spectacular cultural display.
+The "Tree Flower" (打树花, Dǎ Shù Huā) performance in Nuanquan Ancient Town is a breathtaking cultural display.
 Molten iron is splashed against an ancient city wall, creating a shower of sparks.
 This centuries-old tradition is seasonal and requires advance planning to witness.

 Spring Festival offers deep cultural immersion.
 Local agricultural festivals celebrate harvests.
 The Ice and Snow Festival in winter features ice sculptures and snow activities.